apluslms/a-plus-rst-tools/README.md

   In this case, all LTI options written in the submit directive will be ignored.
 * Writing LTI options in the submit directive.
 Remark that in this case the submit directive must not have the `config` option set.

+In LTI excercises, the instructions cannot be written in the body of the submit directive.

 ```
 .. submit:: 3 B50